edjiang/stormpath-mobile-linkedin-example/README.md

 ## Setup

 1. Make sure you have a Stormpath Application with a LinkedIn directory configured.
-2. In the LinkedIn developer site, configure `http://localhost:3000/callbacks/linkedin/ios` as a callback URL
+2. In the LinkedIn developer site, configure `http://localhost:3000/callbacks/linkedin/ios` as a callback URL.
+Also, make sure `r_emailaddress` is checked.
 3. Clone this repository.
 4. Run `npm install` in the `server` directory to install server modules
 5. Run the server using `node index.js`